Dr. Mary E. Rittling

 Her teaching experience includes eight years as a Professor and Associate Professor of Nursing at the State University of New York College of Technology at Delhi.
 Rittling, who completed the Harvard University Institute for New Presidents in 1999, earned a Doctor of Education degree in Higher and Adult Education from Columbia University in New York City after completing her Master of Arts degree.
-In addition, she earned a Master of Science degree in Nursing from Binghamton University and a Bachelor of Science degree in Nursing from D’Youville College in Buffalo.
+In addition, she earned a Master of Science degree in Nursing from Binghamton University and a Bachelor of Science degree in Nursing from D'Youville College in Buffalo.
 President Rittling serves on several national, state and regional boards.

 She was named North Carolina Community College (NCCC) President of the Year in 2012.
 She and her husband, Jim, live in Thomasville and have three grown daughters and four grandchildren.